Skip to content

 Posted in General.

-Wordpress on Mac
+WordPress on Mac

 I’ve been banging my head against the wall for the past day, trying to figure out why my wordpress install on my Mac doesn’t talk to the database.
 Setup is simple, enable the built-in apache web server, install the Mac Mysql server and setup as per the wordpress instructions.